openeuropa/oe_theme/README.md

 $ npm run build
 ```

-This will update assets such as images and fonts and re-compile CSS, resulting changes are meant to be committed to this
+This will update assets such as images and fonts and re-compile CSS.
-repository since we cannot require theme users and/or deployment procedures to build the theme locally.
+Resulting changes are meant to be committed to this repository since we cannot require theme users
+and/or deployment procedures to build the theme locally.